-Our clients select the injury lawyers at Cannon & Dunphy for their elder abuse claims due to our compassion, tenacity, and significant litigation experience.
+Our clients select the Milwaukee personal injury lawyers at Cannon & Dunphy for their elder abuse claims due to our compassion, tenacity, and significant litigation experience.

 Nursing home neglect and abuse are serious concerns that impact the health, safety, and wellness of your elderly loved ones.
 Millions of older adults entrust their care to nursing home facilities across the United States.
 Elder abuse within a facility can be difficult to detect and prosecute.

 Many abusers tend to hide the elderly person’s injuries from his or her family or supervisors.
 Abusers can also intimidate an elderly person into keeping quiet about the abuse.
 If the elderly person suffers from a neurological condition, such as Alzheimer’s or dementia, he or she may not be able to tell a friend, family member, or caregiver about the abuse.
 As a result, many cases of elder abuse go unreported.

 Many nursing homes are safe and professional facilities.
 However, abuse in elder care facilities is a prevalent and widespread issue.
 Knowing the signs of nursing home neglect and abuse can help you identify if your loved one is experiencing harm and allow you to seek help.

 The Center for Disease Control classifies nursing home abuse into five main categories: physical abuse, emotional abuse, sexual abuse, abandonment and neglect, and financial abuse.